Current Weather

 Weather Briefing

-VFRMcClellan-Palomar Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+MVFRMcClellan-Palomar Airport is currently reporting marginal VFR (MVFR) conditions with overcast skies at 1,700 feet and 10 SM visibility.

 Wind Analysis